wfjm/w11/tools/oskit/211bsd_tm/README.md

 - This is a tape distribution kit and tailoed to be installed on massbus disks of RP or RM type.
-The 211bsd system doesn't contain a ready to used boot block for RP07 disks, while RM03 and RP05 disks are too small for a full 211bsd system.
+The 211bsd system doesn't contain a ready to use boot block for RP07 disks, while RM03 and RP05 disks are too small for a full 211bsd system.
 Therefore RP06 and RM05 disks are the supported disk types.